-Our executive officers, directors and principal shareholders, and entities affiliated with them, beneficially own in the aggregate approximately 58.2% of our common stock following our offering.
+As of September 30, 2005, our executive officers, directors and principal shareholders, and entities affiliated with them, beneficially owned in the aggregate greater than 50% of our common stock following our offering.
 This significant concentration of share ownership may adversely affect the trading price of our common stock because investors often perceive disadvantages in owning stock in companies with controlling shareholders.
 These shareholders, acting together, will have the ability to exert substantial influence over all matters requiring approval by our shareholders, including the election and removal of directors and any proposed merger, consolidation or sale of all or substantially all of our assets.
 In addition, they could dictate the management of our business and affairs.
 This concentration of ownership could have the effect of delaying, deferring or preventing a change in control of us or impeding a merger or consolidation, takeover or other business combination that could be favorable to you.